CodyValle/FormCycle/MESSAGE_BOARD.md

+Updated the newest version of master.
+Merged in my nextTextField branch.
+Please do a pull request with you local versions as I have udated some features in the code. -Merrill 11/21

 ***INSTRUCTIONS FOR DOWNLOADING AND UPLOADING PHP FILES

 In order to pull from the server use the Server CoPy command: scp